Financial support while you train

 The amount of funding you receive for teacher training depends on:

-For salaried teacher training, the School Direct salaried and the Postgraduate Teaching Apprenticeship route, you will be a paid as a member of staff and training costs to gain QTS will be covered by the school.
-This may also include a PGCE.
+For salaried teacher training, the School Direct Salaried and the Postgraduate Teaching Apprenticeship route, you will be a paid as a member of staff and training costs to gain QTS will be covered by the school.
+This may also include a PGCE element.
 Your salary will depend on the school you train in and what subject you are teaching.
 This all must be agreed in your contract of employment with school.
+Not all schools will offer this route for all subjects, so you will need to do your research or speak to an expert advisor.

 Student loans and Tuition fees

 Tuition fee loans are paid directly to your university, college or ITT provider - it does not matter if you already have a student loan from your undergraduate degree.
 You can still apply for this student loan to support your teacher training.
 You will not repay a penny back until you are working and earning.
-Click here to check your eligibility.
+Use the DfE's student finance calculator to check your eligibility.

 Is there any other financial help?